hitiksaini/DSA/README.md

 ## by [Hitik Saini](https://hitik20.tech/)
 Data Structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
 In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.
+### We can learn DS by diving it in these three subdomains-
+* ANALYSIS
+* SORTING ALGORITHMS
+* DATA STRUCTURE

 # Types of DS
 <img src="https://raw.githubusercontent.com/hitiksaini/Data-Structures/master/other_data/types.png">